Goals and objectives of the Laboratory

 Staff of the Laboratory of Ethnology and Linguoculturology

-The following researchers work in the laboratory: Nadezhda D. Suvandii, Ulyana P. Bicheldey, Shenne Yu.
-Kuzhuget, Shenne B. Mainy, and Ailaana V. Mongush.
+The following researchers work in the laboratory: Nadezhda D. Suvandii, Shenne Yu.
+Kuzhuget, Shenne B. Mainy, and Choygan Kh.
+Sanchay.

 Suvandii, Nadezhda D.